Reed-CompBio/spras/docs/tutorial/beginner.rst

     snakemake --cores 1 --configfile config/beginner.yaml

-What Happens When You Run This Command
+What happens when you run this command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Snakemake loads the configuration file

-Snakemake reads beginner.yaml to determine which datasets, algorithms, parameters, and post-analyses to run.
+Snakemake again reads beginner.yaml to determine which datasets, algorithms, parameters, and post-analyses to run.

 It reuses cached results to skip completed steps, rerunning only those that are new or outdated.
-Here, the dataset pickle, PathLinker inputs, and D4TUKMX parameter set are reused instead of rerun.
+Here, the inputs and D4TUKMX parameter are reused.

 2. Organizing outputs per parameter combination

-Each new dataset-algorithm-parameter combination gets its own folder (e.g egfr-pathlinker-params-7S4SLU6/ and egfr-pathlinker-params-VQL7BDZ/)
+Each new dataset-algorithm-parameter combination gets its own folder (egfr-pathlinker-params-7S4SLU6/ and egfr-pathlinker-params-VQL7BDZ/)

 3. Reusing prepared inputs with additional parameter combinations

-Since PathLinker has already been run once, SPRAS uses the cached prepared inputs rather than regenerating them.

-For each new parameter combination, SPRAS executes the PathLinker by launching multiple Docker contatiners (once for each parameter configuration).
+For each new parameter combination and its corresponding cached prepared inputs,  SPRAS executes PathLinker by launching multiple Docker contatiners (once for each parameter configuration).

-PathLinker then runs and produces a raw-pathway.txt file specific to each parameter hash and places it in it's corresponding folder.
+PathLinker then runs and produces a raw-pathway.txt file specific to each parameter and places it in it's corresponding folder.

 4. Parsing into standardized results

-SPRAS parses each new raw-pathway.txt file into a standardized SPRAS format (pathway.txt).
+SPRAS parses each new raw-pathway.txt file into a standardized SPRAS format (pathway.txt) and places it in it's corresponding folder.

-What Your Directory Structure Should Like After This Run:
+What your directory structure should like after this run:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: text